roelfrenkema/roelfrenkema.github.io/CivitAI/blocked/index.md

 <img align="left" width="200" src="ComfyUI_6.png" hspace="10">

  A section that shows some of the most rediculous effects of CivitAI censoring.
-It seems I drew the wrath of some infantiles who are now stalking me and report each single image I place.

  Below you can see that these are not images that deserve the attention of the moderators.
-I wonder how long it will take for them to put 1 and 1 together and see a pattern?

- I was happy to see that after apealing the Emma Watson picture that I really like was restored.
-But because I think the whole process is fundamentally flawed I decided to no longer appeal and use this as a form of protest instead.
+ I think the whole process is fundamentally flawed.

- Instead of the image I will now post the block image above.
+ I will now post the block image above.
 On the post I will link to the original blocked image.
 Here I will keep track on all zaleous attempts to block my images.

  UPDATE: I just posted my last appeal.
 Here the text: